 26.17.6 ER beacon generation in an ER BSS

 An ER beacon is a Beacon frame carried in HE ER SU PPDU using a 242-tone RU and transmitted in the primary 20 MHz channel.(#21163) An ER beacon provides additional link budget for downlink transmissions to compensate for the link budget imbalance between downlink and uplink due to introduction of UL OFDMA transmission.
-An HE AP may operate an ER BSS in addition to a non-ER BSS operated by another collocated AP.
+An HE AP shall(#21457) operate an ER BSS in addition to a non-ER BSS operated by another collocated AP.
 An ER BSS, if present, shall operate independently of the collocated non-ER BSS and the AP operating the ER BSS shall have a BSSID different from the AP operating the non-ER BSS.

-NOTE—An ER BSS is expected to have a larger coverage area than a non-ER BSS.
+NOTE— An AP that uses ER Beacon frames can balance the link budget by allocating narrow RUs to STAs.(#20738) An ER BSS is expected to have a larger coverage area than a non-ER BSS.

 ….